beast-dev/doc/tutorials/thorney_beast/thorney_beast.md

 # Managing large xmls with beastgen

 These changes can be made to any xml generated by BEAUti.
 However, BEAUTi requires an alignment which can be very large, and editing large xmls is clunky and tedious.
-An alternative is to use [BEASTGen](http://beast.community/beastgen), a small commandline utility that generates xmls from an Apache FreeMarker template and an input data file, which can be an alignment, a nexus tree, or a BEAST xml.
+An alternative is to use [BEASTGen](http://beast.community/beastgen), a small command line utility that generates xmls from an Apache FreeMarker template and an input data file, which can be an alignment, a nexus tree, or a BEAST xml.